 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.

-The SL is Chris Bayliss and the DDSL is Susan Hills, DSL’s are Donna Lash, Peter O’Donnell and Brett Milburn.
+The is Headteacher is Chris Bayliss and the DSL is Susan Hills, DDSL’s are Donna Lash, Peter O’Donnell and Brett Milburn.
 There is a nominated safeguarding governor, Catherine Redgrave who will take leadership responsibility for safeguarding.
 The Chair of Governors Elisa Compos will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2024 to include informing shortlisted candidates that online searches will be carried out.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2025 to include informing shortlisted candidates that online searches will be carried out.